 AP Chemistry*

 NOTE: This course is by invitation only and for HARKER STUDENTS only.
-You will be immediately dropped from this course if you were not pre-approved.
+You will be immediately dropped from this course if you are not pre-approved.

 Enrolled incoming Harker sophomores only